20vision/080821/README.md

 role:
   - null -> guest
   - 0 -> can edit papers but not page
-  - 1 -> admin, can do everything
+  - 1 -> admin, can do everything (Only one Admin can exist -> is Fee Collector)

 querying roles by ?role=... checks if role is at least ... otherwise throws error